AlexMeesters/Component-Save-System/README.md

 ## How does it work in practice?

 You add a component called "Saveable" to the root of a GameObject which you want to save.
-A component that fetches all components that implement ISaveable.
+This is a component that fetches all components that implement ISaveable.
+The saveable component responds to sync requests sent by the SaveMaster.

 ![Image of the saveable component](https://github.com/AlexMeesters/ComponentSaveSystem/blob/master/Images/Component-AddedSampleComponents.PNG)